gaalcaras/mailingListScraper/README.md

 scrapy crawl archiveName -a mlist=mailinglist1,mailinglist2
 ```

-To get the options of the argument:
+To print the available mailing lists in an archive:

 ```
 scrapy crawl hypermail -a mlist=print